tumult/hype-export-scripts/README.md

-'main_container_width' : number # representing the width of the document in pixels 'main_container_height' : number # representing the height of the document in pixels 'document_arguments' : dictionary # of key/value pairs based on what was passed in from the earlier --get_options call 'extra_actions' : array # of dictionaries for all usages of the extra actions.
+'main_container_width' : number # representing the width of the document in pixels 'main_container_height' : number # representing the height of the document in pixels 'document_arguments' : dictionary # of key/value pairs based on what was passed in from the earlier --get_options call 'all_document_arguments_by_export_script' : dictionary of dictionaries # document_arguments for every export script, incuding this one.
+The script name is the main key.
+Requires Hype 4.1.5 (728) or later.
+'extra_actions' : array # of dictionaries for all usages of the extra actions.
 There is no guarantee these all originated from this script or version.
 	'function' : string # function name (as passed in from --get_options) 'arguments' : array # of strings
+'hype_document_path' : string # the file path to the .hype document.
+If the document has not been saved, this will not exist.
+Requires Hype 4.0.0 (648) or later.
 ```

 **return** True if you moved successfully to the destination\_path, otherwise don't return anything and Hype will make the move.